UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 > For further information on structural inspection path planning, see [this article](https://www.autonomousrobotslab.com/structural-inspection-path-planning.html)

-### Submission

-This challenge is designed for individuals to perform.

 ### Your Challenge

 In this challenge we focus on the second step of finding the optimal route around a set of viewpoints.